The Power of Advertising

-The majority of adverts from the 1920s use illustrations – even famous faces were most likely drawn.
-Photography was used occasionally.
+The majority of hair and beauty adverts from the 1920s are illustrations – photography was only used occasionally.
+Even famous faces were most likely drawn.

-The way women were depicted in adverts changes throughout the decade, from shy and demure at the start, to confident and sexy by the end.
-This was, in part, influenced by the way the glamorous stars of the screen looked.
+The way women were depicted in adverts changed throughout the decade, from shy and demure at the start, to confident and sexy by the end.

 In the same way, this was how the wearing of makeup progressed through the decade.
 That is, at the start of the decade, makeup use was a little on the cautious side.
 By the end of the decade, not only was wearing makeup fashionable and respectable, it was de rigeur.

 The growth of cosmetics during the 1920s was rapid and dramatic.
 This meant that the number of brands and products available to women increased tremendously, giving them more choice.